 The project commenced with a full removal by milling of the existing pavement in the summer of 1998.
-As discussed earlier, the project design called for using reclaimed stabilized base (RSB), however it was discovered that the substructure contained a significant percentage of cobbles in a fine aggregate matrix.
+As discussed earlier, the project design called for using reclaimed stabilized base (RSB), however it was discovered that the substructure contained a significant percentage of cobbles in a fine aggregate matrix in north and south bound lanes.
 As these were too large to be incorporated into the reclaimed stabilized base, it was decided that instead of proceeding as designed that it would be better to increase the amount of subbase material and not use reclaimed stabilized base.
+The final structure consisted of the addition of 6" dense graded crushed stone followed by a 6" base course of bituminous concrete Type I Superpave pavement which was placed in two 3" lifts.
+This was followed by a 2" Type II Superpave overlain with a 1.5" Type III Superpave wearing course.

-Figure 1 - Application of ATPB
+Figure 1 Application of ATPB

 Throughout the project in the place of the RSB, six inches of the 18 inches subbase material was removed and recrushed offsite.
 It was then replaced on the top of the original subbase material.
-An additional six inches of new material was placed on top of this lift and compacted (Figure 1).
+The experimental section was constructed as planned with the exception of the /4 inch open graded friction course.
+The structure consisted of an additional six inches of new subbase material was placed on top of this lift the existing base and compacted (Figure 1).
 In the experimental area the four inch ATPB layer was placed next, after which two 3" lifts of Type IS bituminous concrete were applied.
 A 2" binder course of Type IIS was placed next, with the final layer being a 1.5 inch wearing course of Type IIIS bituminous concrete.
 The project was completed by the end of the 1998 season.